Grown Diamond Corporation

 Studies about diamond fluorescence

-One of the most important studies undertaken to understand the visual effects of fluorescence on diamond was done by the GIA and published in Gems and Gemology in 1997.
+One of the most important studies undertaken to understand the visual effects of fluorescence on diamonds was done by the GIA and published in Gems and Gemology in 1997.

 The researchers concluded:

-General tips for buying lab grown diamonds with fluorescence and should you buy lab grown diamond with fluorescence?
+General tips for buying lab-grown diamonds with fluorescence and should you buy lab-grown diamonds with fluorescence?

 3. If the lab diamond color is G or higher, then the diamond should not have any fluorescence.